Emanuel Swedenborg: Visions and spiritual insights

 In the last entry of the journal from 26–27 October 1744, Swedenborg appears to be clear as to which path to follow.
 He felt that he should drop his current project and write a new book about the worship of God.
 He soon began working on De cultu et amore Dei, or The Worship and Love of God.
-It was never fully completed, but Swedenborg still had it published in London in June 1745.
+Swedenborg published the one and incomplete version in London in June 1745.

 In 1745, aged 57, Swedenborg was dining in a private room at a tavern in London.
 By the end of the meal, a darkness fell upon his eyes, and the room shifted character.
 Suddenly, he saw a person sitting at a corner of the room, telling him: "Do not eat too much!".
-Swedenborg, scared, hurried home.
+Swedenborg hurried home, greatly frightened.
 Later that night, the same man appeared in his dreams.
-The man told Swedenborg that he was the Lord, that he had appointed Swedenborg to reveal the spiritual meaning of the Bible and that he would guide Swedenborg in what to write.
-The same night, the spiritual world was opened to Swedenborg.
+The man told Swedenborg that he was the Lord, that he had appointed Swedenborg to reveal the spiritual meaning of the Bible and would guide Swedenborg in what to write.
+That same night the spiritual world opened to him.